martiinsssssss/ai_in_performances/README.md

 ### Blender Set-up
 To perform the rendering the installation of Blender is required.
-- Follow this link to download the latest version: https://www.blender.org/ IMAGEN LOGO BLENDER
+- Follow this link to download the latest version: https://www.blender.org/

 ### Training
 The trainig scripts for each model can be found in the `train/` folder.
 Any hyperparameter specification can be defined in the upper section of the script.
 A link to the trained models can be found in the folder `models/`.
-The images above show the results obtained for the UNet BCE with Logits model.
+The images above show the results obtained for the UNet BCE with Logits model. <br><br>
 ![UNet BCE with Logits training results](assets/training_bce_unet.png "UNet BCE with Logits training results")

 ### Inference Results
 For this same model, here are the obtained results with an image in the context of a concert.
-The image represent the **Original Image**, the **Overlayed Heatmap**, the **Greyscale Heatmap**, a **3D plotting** for preview and the resulting **Rwnder** with Blender.
+The image represent the **Original Image**, the **Overlayed Heatmap**, the **Greyscale Heatmap**, a **3D plotting** for preview and the resulting **Render** with Blender.
 <table style="width:100%; border: none;">
   <tr>
     <td style="border: none; text-align:center;">